 10. Promotion Strategy

 - The importance of the promotional mix and Integrated Marketing Communication.

 - Advertising, sales promotion, publicity, personal selling strategies and digital tactics.

 - The role of these activities in modern society.

 - Introduction to the similarities and differences between consumer and business marketing.

 - The marketing of services, non-profit and charitable organizations, and the differences between product and services marketing.

-Instruction methods used will be lectures, seminar/discussions, and case analyses and discussions supplemented by appropriate videos, guest speakers and classroom activities.
-Some sections of this course will be available on-line.
+Instruction methods used will be a blend of lectures, seminar/discussions, simulation and case analyses and discussions supplemented by appropriate videos, guest speakers and classroom activities.
+Some sections of this course will be available online.